Skip to main content

 Typing rules

-Every rule is one concrete clause in the match statement in verum_kernel::infer.
+Every rule is one concrete clause of the kernel's infer relation.
 The column "Status" says real when the rule checks the full shape (both sides of every binder) and bring-up when the rule produces a well-formed result but defers a sub-check until a richer proof-term format reaches the kernel.

 ConstructorRuleStatus